Supernaturals (toy line)

-Supernaturals (Note: Sometimes referred to as Super Naturals due to the logo, though Supernaturals is consistently used in Tonka material.) was a short-lived line of action figures produced by American toy company Tonka in 1987.
+Supernaturals (Note: Sometimes referred to as Super Naturals due to the logo, though Supernaturals is consistently used in Tonka material.) was the brandname to a short-lived line of action figures produced by American toy company Tonka in 1987.

 Overview

 Supernaturals was one of several 1980s toy lines to use holographic technology, similar to Hasbro lines Visionaries: Knights of the Magical Light and Battle Beasts.
 Like many action figures of the period, it was split into two prosaic Heroic and Evil factions.
 Large Warriors, smaller Ghostlings and a selection of playsets and vehicles were released.
 Tonka launched Supernaturals with a large hologram display at the 1987 New York Toy Show.
 The use of holograms on a line of toys attracted considerable attention at the time.

 The Warrior figures featured holograms on both the upper body and shield accessories, as well as 'glow-in-the-dark' weaponry.
 The upper body was cast in flat plastic, with the hologram giving the appearance of three dimensions; clip-on upper body armour was included to hide the hologram - simulating the Warriors being able to hide their 'real' visages, and the expression of the hologram face would change depending on the angle the toy was viewed from.
 Only a single wave of toys was issued before the Supernaturals was cancelled, and the line was a financial failure for Tonka.